 - receive a UAF grant (for refugee students in the Netherlands), or if you

 - meet the nationality requirement for a government study grant from DUO.

-There are a few situations in which the required tuition fee differs from the fees mentioned above:
+There are a several situations in which the required tuition fee differs from the fees above:

 - You have already obtained a similar degree from a Dutch institute of higher education (after 1 September 1991).
 Read more below.

 - You have enrolled for only part of the academic year.
 Contact Student Services for more information.

 - If you have already paid the statutory tuition fee to another higher education institution in the Netherlands for the same academic year, you may be eligible for a reduction of the tuition fee at Utrecht University.
 Contact Student Services for more information.